yosep-tenly/greetings-2024/README.md

 ```
 It's Christmas time and we are digital.
-We code, and we say it with code

 This is a small fun code in Python to cheer us up. ☺️
 ```